+Internal unit connection:

+1 1/4" flat sealing external thread

-Internal unit connection: 1" flat-sealing external thread (When connecting, a spanner must be used to hold the transitions) There is a hose nozzle on the safety valve for connecting a plastic hose on site.
+(When connecting, a spanner must be used to hold the transitions)

+There is a hose nozzle on the safety valve for connecting a plastic hose on site.
 This should be fed into a siphon or drain.

-System S Comfort (LIA BWCF) Internal unit connection: 1 1/4" flat sealing external thread (When connecting, a spanner must be used to hold the transitions) There is a hose nozzle on the safety valve for connecting a plastic hose on site.
-This should be fed into a siphon or drain.
 A corresponding venting device must be provided on site in the heating circuit.

 It is recommended to provide a shut-off device in the return before integrating the indoor unit.

-Domestic hot water connection: 1" external thread Pipe connection Furthermore, the domestic hot water cylinder is equipped with a 3/4" internal thread connection for the circulation line.
-CAUTION Pipe runs should be as short as possible and oversizing should be avoided.
-All pipework should be laid in accordance with legal condensation.
+Domestic hot water connection:

+1" external thread Pipe connection

+Furthermore, the domestic hot water cylinder is equipped with a 3/4" internal thread connection for the circulation line.

+Pipe runs should be as short as possible and oversizing should be avoided.
+All pipework should be laid in accordance with legal requirements in order to avoid heat loss from the system and condensation.